VirtuallyExisting/Roseverse-Patches/README.md

-# Roseverse-Patcher-3DS
+# Roseverse-Patches
-The patcher for the Nintendo 3DS version of Roseverse.
+This repository hosts the patches for Roseverse Patcher 3DS.